 How can I fulfill the composition requirement?

 If you have not established exemption from the English composition requirement, you will need to fulfill this requirement through course work.
-A grade of C- or higher in the appropriate course or sequence of courses fulfills the requirement for most majors.
+A grade of C or higher in the appropriate course or sequence of courses fulfills the campus-wide IU General Education requirement.

+Please see the General Education 2015-2016 Bulletin for a list of courses that satisfy the English Composition requirement.
 Your advisor will help you determine the best course for you based on your SAT/ACT/AP scores, your high school background, and your chosen major.
 Depending on your scores, you may be placed in a smaller section of English W131 for students who need more basic instruction in writing.
-(Some sections of this course are designated specifically for international students.)
-If you do not place into a basic writing section, most majors allow you to choose either English W131 or English W170.
+Other sections of W131 are designated specifically for international students.

 How do I know if I am exempt from the composition requirement?